 As Ibrahim’s devotion to God was nothing short of absolute, he took Ismail to the top of Mount Arafah and steeled himself to make the ultimate sacrifice.
 But just as he was about to slaughter Ismail, the archangel Jibril appeared before the patriarch with a ram in tow.
 Jibril then revealed that Ibrahim’s faith had been vindicated and that the ram was to be sacrificed as a ransom for his son.

-Reflecting on Ibrahim’s obedience, devotion and submission, Muslims around the world have since honoured Eid Adha as the Day of Sacrifice.
-As we draw nearer to the commemoration of this inspiring event, here are the dates, calendar and guide to celebrating Eid Adha 2023.
+Reflecting on Ibrahim’s obedience, devotion and submission, Muslims around the world have since honoured Eid ul-Adha as the Day of Sacrifice.
+As we draw nearer to the commemoration of this inspiring event, here are the dates, calendar and guide to celebrating Eid ul-Adha 2024.

-The Kingdom’s Supreme Court has yet to determine the exact date of Eid ul Adha 2023.
-So far, the expected date is 28 June 2023 with the moon sighting still needing to be conducted around said date.
+The Kingdom’s Supreme Court has yet to determine the exact date of Eid ul-Adha 2024.
+So far, the expected date is 16 June 2024 with the moon sighting still needing to be conducted around said date.

-Eid ul Adha 2023 public holiday in Saudi Arabia
+Eid ul-Adha 2024 public holiday in Saudi Arabia

-Saudi Arabia’s Ministry of Human Resources and Social Development (MHRSD) has announced that the public holiday for Eid ul Adha starts on 28-30 June 2023.
+Saudi Arabia’s Ministry of Human Resources and Social Development (MHRSD) has yet to announce the public holiday for Eid ul Adha, but it expected to start on 15-18 June 2024.

-How is Eid ul Adha 2023 celebrated in Saudi Arabia?
+How is Eid ul-Adha 2024 celebrated in Saudi Arabia?

-Eid Adha is a public holiday celebrated throughout the Kingdom of Saudi Arabia that lasts for three days.
-For those participating in the Hajj pilgrimage, the Eid Adha signifies the conclusion of their pilgrimage to Mecca.
+Eid ul-Adha is a public holiday celebrated throughout the Kingdom of Saudi Arabia that lasts for three days.
+For those participating in the Hajj pilgrimage, the Eid ul-Adha signifies the conclusion of their pilgrimage to Mecca.